-Located in the Cycladic Islands and near to Santorini, Ios has the wildest nightlife out of all the Greek islands.
+Located in the Cycladic Islands and near Santorini, Ios has the wildest nightlife out of all the Greek islands.
 It is the summer party island where days are spent hungover on the beach while nights are spent eating cheap food and drinking.
-The peak time for Ios is July and August.
+The peak season for Ios is July and August.
 There’s a lot to do on the islands if you don’t want to party, the but the truth is, 95% of people come here to party and the average age is 22.
 If you don’t want to do that but still want to see Ios, it’s best to go to the eastern part of the island where it’s quieter.

 - Transportation Costs: The local bus costs $3 USD.
 You can rent ATVs for about $25 USD per day.

-- Rent an ATV – A fun and popular way to travel this is the cheapest way to get around the island.
-Don’t try renting a car – they are very expensive.
+- Rent an ATV - A fun and popular way to travel this is the cheapest way to get around the island.
+Don’t try renting a car; they are very expensive.